martinostlund/syllabus/examinations/examination01/essay.md

 ### Disruptive technologies
 * The Blockchain and trust as software
-* Etherium and smart contracts in relationsship to traditional web development
+* Etherium and smart contracts in relationship to traditional web development
 * Etherium as the worlds first global computer - What to expect?
 * Conversation as a platform / Chat as an interface

 ## Examination
 Your written essay will go through a peer-review done by one of your class mates.
 This means that you also will get an essay to read and to give a peer-review.
 This is a part of the examination and you should send your peer-review comments to your class mate (as feedback) and also post your comments to the examiner .
 The examiner will go through both the peer-reviews and the written essay when grading your assignment.
-The grade is A to F.
+The grade is A to F following the following criteria:

+A: The student has clearly gaining knowledge of her/his subject.
+The reflections have a solid reference back to high quality articles.
+The language in the essay is perfect and the essay is a interesting reading where the student submits her/his own thoughts in a grounded way.
+The student follow the directions regarding the formal presentation of the essay.
+The student is giving valuable feedback to it´s peer-review where the student clearly show understanding of it´s peers work.

+C: The student show knowledge of her/his subject.
+The reflections have a solid reference back to articles.
+The language in the essay is good where the student submits her/his own thoughts in grounded way.
+The student follow the directions regarding the formal presentation of the essay.
+The student is giving valuable feedback to it´s peer-review where the student show some understanding of it´s peers work.

+E: The student show some of her/his subject.
+The reflections have a solid reference back to articles.
+The language in the essay is tolerable where the student submits her/his own thoughts in grounded way.
+The student follow the directions regarding the formal presentation of the essay.
+The student is giving feedback to it´s peer-review where the student show some understanding of it´s peers work.

+Fx: The essay is not up to the standards for passing but could be complemented.
+F: The essay is not written or not close to passing and the student should redo her/his work